marta-rakowska/marta-rakowska/README.md

 ### Hi there, my name is Marta 👋

-I am a Junior Manual and Automating Tester from Poland.
+I am a Junior Manual and Automation Tester from Poland.

-🔭 I’m currently looking for a job as a Junior Python Developer or Junior Cloud Engineer.</br>
+🔭 I’m currently looking for a job as a Junior Manual Tester or Junior Automation Tester.</br>
 🌱 I’m currently learning advanced Python, Cloud Engineering and intermediate SQL.</br>
 :book: I'm preparing for "Terraform Associate (002)", "AZ-900: Microsoft Azure Fundamentals" and "GCP Associate Cloud Engineer" exams.<br/>
-:computer: I've been working as an accountant for international companies from automotive industry for 8 years.<br/>
+:computer: I've been working as an accountant for international companies from automotive industry for 9 years.<br/>
 :earth_africa: I speak Polish, English, Spanish, Italian and Portuguese.</br>
 📫 How to reach me: marta.rakowska91@gmail.com</br>
 ⚡ Fun fact: I'm an age group triathlete :swimmer: :bicyclist: :runner:</br>